Three original Rife Machines have been found. Find out how they really worked by reading:

 COMPARET: “Now, the original instrument had a tube, like an X-ray tube.
 That was the way in which Rife developed it.
 You see, all the X-ray work necessarily was done with a beam projected from a tube.
 So, Rife worked on the same basis.”
 (1970’s Bertrand Comparet Interview #32)

 Although Dr. Rife used X-ray tubes in his work they did not put out any X-rays.
 Because the ray tubes used inert gases they did not produce X-rays.
 They work on the same principle as a neon sign.
 The gas that is used in a neon sign does not produce any harmful rays of any kind.
 Inert gases such as helium, argon, krypton, neon and others can safely be use in these ray tubes.
 These gases are considered noble gases and there are 18 different types.
 The ray tube is just an antenna and the noble gas will emit the frequency when the plasma is lit.
 This makes a ray tube a safe method of delivering the frequencies.
-If you use a metal antenna and someone just happened to touch it they could receive severe third degree RF (Radio Frequency) burns.
+If you use a metal antenna with 50 watts and someone just happened to touch it they could receive severe third degree RF (Radio Frequency) burns.

 Many people believe that ray tubes are just as efficient as metal antennas, and this may be true.
 They also believe that the energy emitted from a ray tube will actually travel farther with less loss than a metal antenna.
 Since there are no actual scientific tests comparing the output of ray tubes to metal antennas it is hard to know for sure if these assumptions are correct.
 For this report we will accept what is known, not what is un-known.
 Therefore we will compare ray tubes to metal antennas since they both are designed to emit frequencies.